techreturners/book-manager-api-with-swagger-java-docker-aws-lab/README.md

 ## How to Get Started

 1. Fork this repo to your Github and then clone the forked version of this repo
-2. Work through the activities in the activities folder starting with [Activity 1](./activities/activity_1.md).
+2. Work through the activities in the activities folder starting with [Activity 1](./activities/activity_1.md).# jv-deploy-to-cloud-coach-demo